 The objective of this project is to test and evaluate the effectiveness of TAPCO's SDCWS in reducing vehicle speed as well as the frequency and severity of speed-related crashes on horizontal curves on rural roadways.
-With 12 treatment sites and 24 control sites having been identified in Missouri, Texas, Washington, and Wisconsin, speed data will be collected before and immediately after the installation, as well as at 12 and 18 months post installation.
+With 12 treatment sites and 24 control sites having been identified in Missouri, Texas, Washington, and Wisconsin, speed data will be collected before and immediately after the installation, as well as at 12 months, 18 months and 24 months post installation.